vallacy/ASD-project/README.md

 ~~~

 ### Results
 Students in the treatment group had more favorable attitudes toward Autistic students and more knowledge about Autistic people after participating in the lecture.
-Results of the Wilcoxon Signed-Rank Tests showed statistically significant differences in the ranks between pre- and post-lecture attitudes and knowledge scores among students in the treatment group (those who experienced the lecture).
+Results of the Wilcoxon Signed-Rank Tests showed statistically significant differences in the ranks between pre- and post-lecture attitudes and knowledge scores among students in the treatment group.

 ![histogram showing difference in attitude scores in treatment group between time 1 and time 2](histogram.png)